lsst/dp0-2_lsst_io/tutorials-examples/portal-usabilitytest-answerkey.rst

 Step 2.
 View and align the images
 =================================

 2.1  Click on “Bi-view Tables” in the upper right corner to show just one image and the table side-by-side.
-To display the deepCoadds, select “Data Product” tab.
+To display the PVIs, select “Data Product” tab.

 2.2.
 Above the image, click on the grid icon (hover-over text “Tile all images in the search result table”) to simultaneously view all 4 i band PVIs.